ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 # ChatScript Debugging Manual
-© Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com<br>
+Copyright Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com<br>
 <br>Revision 6/26/2018 cs9.5

 You've written script.
 It doesn't work.
 Now what?
 Now you need to debug it, fix it, and